Most home sellers know that selling your house after one year or less isn’t generally a good financial decision — but sometimes life gets in the way.

 Under the current federal tax code, this qualifies you for a Section 121 exclusion, which allows you to exempt up to $250,000 (individual filers) or $500,000 (joint filers) of profit from your capital gains tax liability.

-Is it ever worth it to sell a house after one year or less?
+Is it worth it to sell a house after one year or less?

-If you need to move for career-related reasons, your family circumstances have changed, or you can’t afford your mortgage and the stress is affecting your health and relationships, selling now may be the right decision.
-Or, if your local housing market is booming, your home value may appreciate more quickly, allowing you to break even sooner.
+That said, sometimes you don’t have another choice.
+If you need to sell your house after a year or less for career-related reasons, your family circumstances have changed, or you can’t afford your mortgage and the stress is affecting your health and relationships, selling now may be the right decision.

 FAQs about selling your house after a year or less